Kevin-Bronsdijk/kraken-powershell/README.md

 The kraken-powershell module is a wrapper around [kraken-net](https://github.com/Kevin-Bronsdijk/kraken-net) and simplifies optimizing images from using a command prompt

-kraken-powershell focuses on batch processing of items without the need of writing a full application.
-Due to this, only a subset of what kraken-net offers is exposed.
-This can change in the future, but depends on submitted enhancement requests.
+kraken-powershell focuses on batch processing without the need of writing a full application.
+Due to this, only a subset of what kraken-net offers is available.
+This can change in the future however depends on your enhancement requests.

-The data source can be a local drive or images already publicly available on the internet.
-Storing data within Azure Blob storage is supported for direct uploads and existing images access by the Url.

 For more about information kraken-net can be found [here](https://github.com/Kevin-Bronsdijk/kraken-net) or consult the official [kraken.io](https://kraken.io) documentation.